 Based on Figure 1, it can be seen that S1 used verbal representation in identifying objects when S1 solved the problem.
 S1 used symbol representation to represent numbers.
-S1 utilized the symbols $1, \frac{1}{2}$ and 3 to indicate the number of pizzas and the number of Aqla's sisters.
+S1 utilized the symbols 1, 1⁄2 and 3 to indicate the number of pizzas and the number of Aqla's sisters.
 At the step of making signs, S1 drew a picture of a pizza.
-S1 note in making a sign can be seen in Figure 2.
+S1 note in making a sign an be seen in Figure 2.